 Earning a place on the National and World Heritage lists, Purnululu National Park is home to the Bungle Bungle Range of Western Australia’s Kimberley region.
 350 million years in the making, it’s the most unique and captivating range on Earth.

-Take in the full spectacle of these curious beehive domes on a scenic flight from Kununurra, Broome or Halls Creek, or an open-door helicopter flight from within Purnululu itself.
+Take in the full spectacle of these curious beehive domes on a scenic flight from Kununurra, Broome or Halls Creek, or an open-door helicopter flight from Purnululu itself.

 Covering almost 240,000 hectares, the area has long been used by Indigenous people during the wet season, when plant and animal life was abundant.
-Yet the Bungle Bungle Range remained hidden from the outside world until 1983, surely making it one of the best kept secrets in history.
+Yet the Bungle Bungle Range remained hidden from the outside world until 1983, making it one of the best kept secrets in history.

 Stay overnight in the park and discover the ultimate outback adventure.
 Hike into the Bungle Bungle Range to Cathedral Gorge, Echidna Chasm and other hidden gems.
 Take a four wheel drive safari.
 Camp-out under the stars.
 Or immerse yourself in over 20,000 years of Indigenous culture.

-Tours can be taken from the entrance at the Bungle Bungle Caravan Park.
+Tours operate from Bungle Bungle Caravan Park.

 Aboriginal Culture Adventure Camping Carpark Coach Parking Nature & Wildlife Public Toilet Sports Walk World Heritage

 Vehicle with up to 12 occupants: AUD13 per vehicle and Concession Fee of AUD7 per vehicle.

 Vehicle with more than 12 occupants but not on a commercial tour: AUD6 per occupant (6 years or older) and Concession Fee of AUD2 per occupant.